keijiro/AIShader/README.md

 and set it on the Project Settings page (Edit > Project Settings > AI Shader > API Key).

 **CAUTION** - The API key is stored in `UserSettings/AIShaderSettings.asset`.
-You must exclude the directory when sharing your project with others.
+You must exclude the directory, when sharing your project with others.